Board of Directors

 David served on the Florida State University Alumni Association National Board of Directors as the North Georgia Vice President for term 1999-2002 and Executive Vice President 2002-2005 and Chair 2005-2006.
 He has also held the roles of President 2000-2002 and Treasurer of the Atlanta Seminole Club, Inc 1992-2000 and 2002-present.
 He currently serves as President on the Warrick Dunn Charities Board of Directors and as Treasurer of Cobb Christmas, Inc 2008-present.

 Originally from Pelham, Georgia, David has resided in Atlanta since 1983 and currently attends Mount Zion United Methodist Church in East Cobb County Georgia.

-Cheryl has been recognized by the Atlanta Business Chronicle as one of the Top 100 Who's Who in Banking and Finance, and by the Atlanta Business League as one of Atlanta's Top 100 Black Women of Influence.
-Currently serving on the Board of Directors of the Atlanta Botanical Garden, True Colors Theatre Company and Warrick Dunn Charities, Lomax is a member of Leadership Atlanta, The Links Incorporated, Jack & Jill of America, and Delta Sigma Theta.
+Cheryl has been recognized by the Atlanta Business Chronicle as one of Atlanta’s Top 100 Who’s Who in Banking and Finance, by the Atlanta Business League as one of Atlanta’s Top Black Women of Influence, and by the YWCA through induction into its Academy of Women of Achievers.

 Paul McRae leads an overlay team of healthcare specialists that provide technology support to AT&Ts core account teams.
 In his most recent role Paul was the RVP responsible for the healthcare core account team vertical in the southeast.
 Currently, he leads the Healthcare Emerging Technologies organization with business development responsibilities across all segments of AT&T inclusive of both public and commercial sector clients.